SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Determining the Price Difﬁculty
-After you have found the total cost of all components you’re including in the ship, divide the number by 10,000 (round up) and add 20 to determine the price diﬃculty.
+After you have found the total cost of all components you’re including in the ship, divide the number by 10,000 (round up) and add 20 to determine the price difficulty.

 Shape and Size